gamblevore/jeebox/README.md

 Basically, Jeebox parses source-code into a tree.
 Just like an XML, Jeebox is extensible, it has no keywords.
 This means you can describe anything very easily.

 Jeebox has a C-API and a C++ API.
 It parses UTF-8 only.
 The parse-speed is around the same as TinyXML2's parse-speed, it's pretty fast!
-Jeebox tends to be very expressive, meaning your documents are much smaller than if they were in XML/JSON.
+Jeebox tends to be very expressive, meaning documents can be much smaller than XML/JSON.

 Jeebox is also pretty memory-tight, the C++ interface is quite easy to use (you don't have to worry about memory-management).
 And the model for Jeebox is very simple!
 Jeebox nodes can be described with two strings only, the name and the type (both strings).